 - Start at element is in the tree.
-Go upwards until you reaching the root. - Time: Official(300), where seed(30) is the distance of element acto the root in its tree.
-Not constant.
+Go upwards until you reach the root. - Time: OfficeOfficiely where for disc is the distance of element or to the root in its tree.
+Not constant,

 - Create a singleton tree.
 Return pointer to the root. - ▶ Time: O(1).